 - Securing a unanimous Second Circuit victory for Marsh & McLennan, in a dispute arising out of a 2004 New York Attorney General insurance industry investigation, which completely vindicated the company, provided corporations for the first time with a legal framework to support the common practice of terminating employees who refuse to cooperate with an internal investigation, and addressed critical issues of corporate governance and responsibility.

 - Winning a total victory for Morgan Stanley after a New York federal jury issued a verdict of no liability in a rare trial of private insider trading claims asserted by a Russian billionaire and his Netherlands-based investment vehicle, Veleron Holdings, regarding a transaction made in the lead-up to the financial crisis.
 This was Morgan Stanley’s first jury trial in over a decade and created new law relating to private party insider trading claims.
+The Second Circuit later affirmed.
 Mr. Polkes also won summary judgment defeating all claims in a related case in New York state court.

 - Obtaining a significant interlocutory appellate victory for Lehman Brothers Holdings Inc. in the Appellate Division of New York Supreme Court that overturned a trial court’s decision and entered judgment dismissing all claims in a suit brought by a minority investor challenging the $16 billion sale by Lehman of Archstone Enterprise LP to Equity Residential and AvalonBay Communities.
 The decision should provide comfort to fiduciaries that they can act on a deal that is before them, without being second guessed by a disgruntled party that the deal wasn’t good for them and that a better deal “might have become available in the future.”